swiftlang/swift-evolution/proposals/0270-rangeset-and-collection-operations.md

 There are varied uses for tracking multiple elements in a collection, such as maintaining the selection in a list of items, or refining a filter or search result set after getting more input from a user.

 The Foundation data type most suited for this purpose, `IndexSet`, uses integers only, which limits its usefulness to arrays and other random-access collection types.
 The standard library is missing a collection that can efficiently store ranges of indices, and is missing the operations that you might want to perform with such a collection.
-These operations themselves can be challenging to implement correctly, and have performance traps as well — see last year's [Embracing Algorithms](https://developer.apple.com/videos/wwdc/2018/?id=223) WWDC talk for a demonstration.
+These operations themselves can be challenging to implement correctly, and have performance traps as well — see WWDC 2018's [Embracing Algorithms](https://developer.apple.com/videos/wwdc/2018/?id=223) talk for a demonstration.

 ## Proposed solution